guimar86/rosca/README.md

 ## Types of ROSCAs
 ### Simple ROSCA

 In a simple ROSCA, each member contributes a predetermined amount to the fund.
-At each meeting, a different member will receive access to the pooled savings.3
+At each meeting, a different member will receive access to the pooled savings

 For instance, the group organizer may access the funds first, and from there, the funds are distributed at random assignment.
 By the end, each member has received a one-time lump sum of their total monthly contributions.